-- 1. Disconnect the power supply cord. - 2.
-Remove one (1) screw holding the hood exhaust louver to oven cavity front flange. - Remove the hood exhaust louver from the oven by pushing the right and left tabs of the hood exhaust louver.
-(Refer to procedure of "HOOD EXHAUST LOUVER REMOVAL") - 4.
-Lift the oven lamp cover up. - 5.
-Now, the oven lamp and the socket are found. - 6.
-Screw the oven lamp off from the lamp socket. - 7.
-Now, the oven lamp is free.
+- Disconnect the power supply cord. - Remove one (1) screw holding the hood exhaust louver to oven cavity front flange. - 3.
+Remove the hood exhaust louver from the oven by disengaging the clips on the hood exhaust louver.
+(Refer to procedure of "HOOD EXHAUST LOUVER REMOVAL") - Lift the oven lamp cover up.

+- Now, the oven lamp and the socket are found. - 6.
+Screw the oven lamp off from the lamp socket. - Now, the oven lamp is free.

-NOTE: HOT (YELLOW) WIRE MUST BE CONNECTED TO THE TERMINAL WITH BLUE MARKING ON LAMP SOCKET.
+NOTE: HOT (YELLOW) WIREMUST BE CONNECTED TO THE TERMINAL WITH BLUE MARKING ON LAMP SOCKET.